Food Defense procedure: introduction

 Food Defense procedure: Supervision

-• With the food defense analysis, construction survey and photo reports, we perform routine safety inspections of buildings and sites, including automated production lines, gaslight, and water supplies, and essential computer data systems (with frequency offered by the nature of the work) evidence of tampering or other malicious, criminal or terroristic activity or items vulnerable to such activity.
+• With the food defense analysis, construction survey and photo reports, we perform routine safety inspections of buildings and sites, including automated production lines, gaslight, and supplies, and essential computer data systems (with offered by the nature of the work) evidence of tampering or other malicious, criminal or terroristic activity or items vulnerable to such activity.

 Food Defense procedure: Recall strategy